About Cross Deep Surgery

 East Twickenham PCN Members

-East Twickenham PCN is made up of four GP practices with total patient number of 30,000.
+East Twickenham PCN is made up of 7 GP practices with total patient number of approx 55,000.

-The four practices work collaboratively to tackle health inequalities and deliver high quality care in our community.
+The seven practices work collaboratively to tackle health inequalities and deliver high quality care in our community.

 Roles within the PCN